-Most of knew Jan Reed as a friend, Citizen of the Year, Kiwanis member, neighbor, activist and humorist.
+Most knew Jan Reed as a friend, Citizen of the Year, Kiwanis member, neighbor, activist, and humorist.

-Mom was born the youngest of four daughters to Frank James and Pearl Margaret Griffith on a farm outside of Wayne, Nebraska on February 8, 1929.
+Mom was born the youngest of four daughters to Frank James and Pearl Margaret Griffith on a farm outside of Wayne, Nebraska, on February 8, 1929.
 Family lore has it that it was 21 degrees below zero.
-As a girl Mom loved to play piano, make up songs, write poems and stories.
+As a girl, Mom loved to play the piano, make up songs, write poems and stories.
 Later she started drawing comic strips.
-She drew constantly, illustrating most stories she studied and various classical stories she read.
+She constantly drew, illustrating most stories she studied and various classical stories she read.

-Mom met Don Reed at Wayne State College in their junior year (she was 4 months his senior) and they were married April 5, 1953.
-He had enlisted in the Air Force and they were stationed first in Madison, Wisconsin; then Sault St. Marie, Michigan; and then Chicago, Illinois.
-In Chicago Mom worked as a layout prospective artist for General Telephone Company.
-They subsequently moved to Kearney, Nebraska where Dad was a news director and Mom was a copy writer.
-When Dad decided to go to law school, they moved again to Vermillion, S.D..
+Mom met Don Reed at Wayne State College in their junior year (she was 4 months his senior), and they were married on April 5, 1953.
+He had enlisted in the Air Force, and they were stationed first in Madison, Wisconsin; then Sault St. Marie, Michigan; and then Chicago, Illinois.
+In Chicago, Mom worked as a layout prospective artist for General Telephone Company.
+They subsequently moved to Kearney, Nebraska, where Dad was a news director and Mom was a copywriter.
+When Dad decided to go to law school, they moved again to Vermillion, S.D.
 As Dad got his JD, mom taught art in the local schools.
-On October 5, 1959 and their second child, Barbara Jayne (Barbee), was born December 20, 1961.
+On October 5, 1959, and their second child, Barbara Jayne (Barbee), was born on December 20, 1961.

-Mom and Dad moved our family from Wayne to Honolulu, Hawaii in 1972, then they settled permanently in Southern California in 1974, first in San Marino, then Sierra Madre and finally retiring in Pasadena.
-In San Marino Mom worked for the local newspaper, the Tribune.
-Her dream was always to own a small newspaper and be editor and publisher, so when the Sierra Madre News became available in 1980 she and Dad bought it.
+Mom and Dad moved our family from Wayne to Honolulu, Hawaii, in 1972.
+They settled permanently in Southern California in 1974, first in San Marino, then the Sierra Madre, and finally retiring in Pasadena.
+In San Marino, Mom worked for the local newspaper, the Tribune.
+Her dream was always to own a small newspaper and be editor and publisher, so when the Sierra Madre News became available in 1980, she and Dad bought it.
 Mom called it “a broadsheet, typical ‘country’ weekly newspaper.”

-Sierra Madre was wonderful to Mom and Dad.
-Camee and Barbee had left the nest and Mom was truly a town leader.
-In the 1980s, she kept very busy with the paper, the printing business that came with it, and also was invited to serve on the board of the Methodist Hospital in Arcadia.
+The Sierra Madre was wonderful to Mom and Dad.
+Camee and Barbee had left the nest, and Mom was truly a town leader.
+In the 1980s, she kept very busy with the paper, the printing business that came with it and was invited to serve on the Methodist Hospital’s board in Arcadia.
 This was a golden time for Mom and Dad.

-By 1994, though, Mom was getting pretty tired (her hours were horrendous as both editor and publisher) and they sold the paper.
+By 1994, though, Mom was getting pretty tired (her hours were horrendous as both editor and publisher), and they sold the paper.
 Unfortunately, the paper itself folded (without her inspired leadership) in 1996.
-Mom stayed very active in town, belonging to several groups including Kiwanis (she was one of the first women members), and she was humbled and thrilled to become Sierra Madre Citizen of the Year in 1995.
+Mom stayed very active in town, belonging to several groups, including Kiwanis (she was one of the first women members).
+She was humbled and thrilled to become Sierra Madre Citizen of the Year in 1995.